Air New Zealand: Outsourcing maintenance

 On 19 October 2005, Air New Zealand proposed outsourcing most of its heavy maintenance on its long-haul aircraft and engines, which would result in about 600 job losses, mostly in Auckland.
 Air New Zealand said that there were larger maintenance providers that could provide maintenance work more cheaply due to their large scale.
-The proposal was estimated to save $48 million over five years and came after many attempts to attract contracts to service other airlines' longhaul aircraft.
+The proposal was estimated to save $48 million over five years and came after many attempts to attract contracts to service other airlines' long-haul aircraft.

 Eventually, a union proposal to save some of the remaining jobs was accepted.
 The proposal included shift and pay changes (most of them pay cuts) which would allow about 300 engineers in Auckland to keep their jobs.
 200 were made redundant or resigned.

 Minor seating policy

 In November 2005, it was revealed that Air New Zealand (along with Qantas and British Airways) had a policy of not seating adult male passengers next to unaccompanied children.
 The policy came to light following an incident in 2004 when a man who was seated next to a young boy on a Qantas flight in New Zealand was asked to change seats with a female passenger.
 A steward informed him that "it was the airline's policy that only women were allowed to sit next to unaccompanied children".
 Air New Zealand later said it had a similar policy to Qantas.